Cloudxtreme/apidocs/system/j.system.fswalker.md

 Walk through filesystem and execute a method per file and dirname

-Walk through all files and folders starting at C{root}, recursive by default, calling a given callback with a provided argument and file path for every file & dir we could find.
+Walk through all files and folders starting at C\{root\}, recursive by default, calling a given callback with a provided argument and file path for every file & dir we could find.